DesertRider/cheatsheet/lvm.rst

 Autres commandes LVM
 ....................

-o pvscan - scan all disks for physical volumes o lvscan - scan all disks for logical volumes
+* pvscan - scan all disks for physical volumes
+* lvscan - scan all disks for logical volumes